China’s military diplomacy in the Pacific and Indian Oceans

 Pacific Islands

 The PLA conducts more frequent port calls, engages in HADR assistance (e.g. 2004 tsunami), capacity building and training.
-The PLAs profile steadily increases.
+The PLA's profile steadily increases.

 Indian Ocean